porres/pd-else/README.md

 ### Version 1.0 beta-7 (Unreleased)

+Needs Pd 0.48-0 or above

-The project is still in a beta phase, where drastic changes may occur and backwards compatibility is not guaranteed until a final release.
+This project is still in a beta phase, where drastic changes may occur and backwards compatibility is not guaranteed until a final release.
 Find latest releases at: https://github.com/porres/pd-else/releases

 --------------------------------------------------------------------------